slavivanov/encharge-integrations-utilities/README.md

     mapInputFields?: boolean;
     mapOutputFields?: boolean;
     }

     - Control what the user must configure for this operation to work.

+  - `helpDocs`: { url?: string, markdown?: string}

+    - Help docs for the operation.
+If URL is set, it will be embedded via an iframe.
+Otherwise the markdown will be rendered.

+  - `alwaysMapOutputFields`: boolean
+    - Whether to always map the output fields of this operation, even if there appear to be none.

 - An operation's field MIGHT include `x-encharge-recipe` object, which describes how the field can be used in a recipe (template).
 Available `x-encharge-recipe` properties: